lasinducharith/ballerina-rest-service/README.md

 Post annotation constrains the resource only to accept post requests.
 Similarly, for each HTTP verb there are different annotations.
 Path attribute associates a sub-path to resource.

 Ballerina supports extracting values both from PathParam and QueryParam.
 Query Parameters are read from a map.
 A string template **responseTemplate** holds the response string.
 In ballerina you could define a response structure or a json inline in the code.
+There is an incremental counter which returns the *id*, in the response.

 ### Running Service in Command-line
 You can run the ballerina service/application from the command line.
 Navigate to hello-ballerina directory and execute following command to compile and execute the ballerina program.